Skip to Main Content

 Periodicals (magazines, newspapers, scholarly journals)

 Here's an example of how you can do a more precise search in Academic Search Complete by changing the search field.
 In this case the field has been changed to Subject Terms.
-We will only retrieve articles that are really about the Vietnam War and the Draft.
+This search will only retrieve articles that are indexed under the subjects of the Vietnam War and the Draft.

 - Who's the author?
 Is the author an expert?